Chambers and Partners 2023

 Matthew has particular expertise in quantum and causation disputes in the following areas:

-1. Spinal cord injury cases involving paraplegic and tetraplegic injuries with consideration of care and case management regimes, periodical payment orders, CCG and local authority funding, short life expectancy and syrinx complications.
+1. Spinal cord injury cases (complete and incomplete) involving paraplegic and tetraplegic injuries with consideration of care and case management regimes, periodical payment orders, CCG and local authority funding, short life expectancy and syrinx complications.

-2. Acquired brain injury cases including subtle brain injuries as well as severe brain injuries giving rise to consideration of capacity, post concussional syndrome, substantial care regimes (institutional and domestic), periodical payments, deputyship and accommodation claims.
+2. Acquired brain injury cases (child and adult) including subtle brain injuries as well as severe brain injuries giving rise to consideration of capacity, frontal lobe syndrome, dysexecutive syndrome, post concussional syndrome, substantial care regimes (institutional and domestic), periodical payments, deputyship and accommodation claims.

 3. Amputation claims (traumatic, surgical, elective and revisionary) involving both below and above knee amputations, arm amputations up to the shoulder joint (including brachial plexus injuries) and total hand/foot amputations.